Closure operators on dcpos: Nuclei on frames

 \interskip

-\begin{proof} We have to prove that for any set $\Gamma$ of nuclei its pointwise meet $\alpha\defeq\nolinebreak\Meet\negdtinysp\Gamma$, which is a~closure operator, preserves binary meets; but this is a~straightforward consequence of the associativity-cum-commutativity of arbitrary meets in the complete lattice~$L\tinysp$.
+\begin{myproof} We have to prove that for any set $\Gamma$ of nuclei its pointwise meet $\alpha\defeq\nolinebreak\tMeet\negdtinysp\Gamma$, which is a~closure operator, preserves binary meets; but this is a~straightforward consequence of the associativity-cum-commutativity of arbitrary meets in the complete lattice~$L\tinysp$. \end{myproof}